htw-imi-showtime/showtime-website/content/ss21/bachelor/b4-manifesto/_index.md

 # Properties for displaying the project in the project list
 card_image = "logo_manifesto.svg"
-card_description = "Manifesto ist eine interaktive Sound und Videoinstallation in Zusammenarbeit mit der Marc Sinan Company."
+card_description = "Manifesto is an interactive sound and video installation created in collaboration with Marc Sinan Company. "

 # These properties may be removed if you don't need them